RohanVashisht003/RohanVashisht003/README.md

 **RohanVashisht003/RohanVashisht003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 - 😄 A passionate software engineer, frontend developer.
-- 🔭 I’m currently working as REACT.js developer
+- 🔭 I’m currently working as MERN stack developer
 - 📫 Reach me at sharmarohan544@gmail.com

 ## Technologies currently using